wttech/gradle-aem-single/README.md

 * Gradle 4.4.1
 * Adobe AEM 6.3

-## Structure

-Project is divided into subpackages (designed with reinstallabilty on production environments in mind):

-* *root* - non-reinstallable complete all-in-one package with application and contents.
-* *app* - reinstallable assembly package that contains all sub-parts of application:
-    * *common* - OSGi bundle with integrations of libraries needed by other bundles and AEM extensions (dialogs, form controls etc).
-    * *core* - OSGi bundle with core business logic and AEM components implementation.
-    * *config* - OSGi services configuration.
-    * *design* - AEM design configuration responsible for look & feel of AEM pages.
-* *content* - non-reinstallable assembly package that contains all type of contents listed below:
-    * *init* - contains all JCR content needed initially to rollout new site(s) using installed application.
-    * *demo* - consists of extra AEM pages that presents features of application (useful for testing).

 ## Features

 * Integrated [Fork Plugin](https://github.com/neva-dev/gradle-fork-plugin) / project generator based on live archetypes.